MicrosoftDocs/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 #### Error: Unable to launch runtime for R script

-If the Windows group for R users (which is also used for Python) does not have the ability to log into the instance that is running R Services, you might see the following errors:
+If the Windows group for R users (also used for Python) does not have the ability to log into the instance that is running R Services, you might see the following errors:

 - When trying to run R scripts: